mr3xplorer/team_sec/docs/Bharath/bharat.md

 # Bharat

 ## Overview
-- Brief introduction to Akash’s role and contributions to the team.
+- Brief introduction to Bharath’s role and contributions to the team.

 ## Career Path
 - Current career focus and goals.